 The last step is to roast the chicken legs over medium fire until they take on a golden exterior and give out a smoky, fragrant smell.
 Complete your Koklo Meme by drizzling spicy chilly sauce over the legs and sink your teeth into them!

-10. Riz Sauce D’arachide – Rice With Peanut Sauce
+10. Riz Sauce D’arachide – Rice with Peanut Sauce

 This beloved Togolese dish has a French name, but I’m not sure whether the culinary art of France has anything to do with its creation or not.
 It probably arose out of the local people’s fondness for their staple legume from times long forgotten.